State of GenAI Data Readiness in 2024 - Survey results are in!

 Make it Happen with a Business Entity Approach

-The easiest way to check every box on this checklist is by taking the entity-based data masking technology, where a business entity could be customers, payments, orders, or devices.
-Instead of centralizing sensitive information in a vault or repository, like most other data protection solutions, every instance of business entity data is managed in its own individual encrypted Micro-Database™.
+The easiest way to check every box on this checklist is by going with entity-based data masking technology, where a business entity could be a customer, payment, order, or device.
+Instead of centralizing sensitive information in a vault or repository, like most other data protection solutions, every instance of business entity data is managed in its own individually encrypted Micro-Database™.

 A business entity approach enables all of the types of data masking outlined in the checklist above, while ensuring relational consistency and security.
 It protects data at rest, in use, and in transit – giving production, testing, and analytical teams the ability to use data as needed, while minimizing the risk of a breach or non-compliance.
 It also performs dynamic, static, and on-the-fly structured data masking and unstructured data masking, so you can be sure all sensitive data residing anywhere in your business systems is secured and protected.